bozsahin/thebench/README.md

 - <a href="https://git-scm.com/downloads">git</a>

-(git is optional if you don't care about upgrades; in this case, ignore step 1 below and just download this repository, and do step 2.
-If you do care about upgrades, git is safest and easiest).

 If you already have these utilities in your system, your versions are detected and used by the bench.
 If not, the installer will complain and exit.